 It is important to Insulate unconditioned attic spaces correctly because they are a potential source of significant heat loss and gain.
 This item focuses on installing attic insulation to the correct depth (R-value) at differing attic locations and ensuring the insulation is not susceptible to wind-washing or convective losses.

 See above requirements for reference.

 The Technical Advisor will visually verify compliance during the mid-construction and final inspections.

-BE 9: Window and skylight U-factor and Solar Heat Gain Coefficient (SHGC) meets IECC 2015 + Georgia Amendments
+BE 7: Window and skylight U-factor and Solar Heat Gain Coefficient (SHGC) meets or exceeds EarthCraft standards (chart below):